Okta (NASDAQ:OKTA) Issues Q1 2023 Earnings Guidance

-Okta (NASDAQ:OKTA – Get Rating) last released its quarterly earnings data on Wednesday, March 2nd.
-The company reported ($0.18) earnings per share for the quarter, beating the consensus estimate of ($0.24) by $0.06.
-Okta had a negative return on equity of 14.96% and a negative net margin of 65.25%.
-During the same period in the prior year, the company posted ($0.37) earnings per share.
-As a group, research analysts anticipate that Okta will post -4.78 earnings per share for the current fiscal year.

-In other news, General Counsel Jonathan T. Runyan sold 1,680 shares of the business’s stock in a transaction on Thursday, December 16th.
-The shares were sold at an average price of $214.89, for a total transaction of $361,015.20.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, CEO Todd Mckinnon sold 18,363 shares of Okta stock in a transaction on Monday, December 20th.
-The stock was sold at an average price of $220.19, for a total transaction of $4,043,348.97.
+In related news, CEO Todd Mckinnon sold 18,363 shares of Okta stock in a transaction on Monday, December 20th.
+The shares were sold at an average price of $220.19, for a total value of $4,043,348.97.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CFO Brett Tighe sold 2,858 shares of Okta stock in a transaction on Wednesday, March 16th.
+The stock was sold at an average price of $152.92, for a total transaction of $437,045.36.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 29,186 shares of company stock worth $6,369,103.
-Insiders own 9.60% of the company’s stock.
+In the last ninety days, insiders sold 37,800 shares of company stock valued at $7,015,655.
+9.60% of the stock is owned by company insiders.

-Institutional investors have recently added to or reduced their stakes in the company.
-Mackenzie Financial Corp raised its stake in shares of Okta by 4.1% in the 4th quarter.
-Mackenzie Financial Corp now owns 10,256 shares of the company’s stock valued at $2,299,000 after purchasing an additional 403 shares in the last quarter.
-Advisors Asset Management Inc. raised its stake in Okta by 4.9% during the fourth quarter.
-Advisors Asset Management Inc. now owns 8,729 shares of the company’s stock valued at $1,957,000 after buying an additional 406 shares in the last quarter.
-Belpointe Asset Management LLC lifted its holdings in Okta by 18.7% during the 4th quarter.
-Belpointe Asset Management LLC now owns 2,423 shares of the company’s stock worth $497,000 after buying an additional 382 shares during the last quarter.
-Amalgamated Bank grew its position in shares of Okta by 55.2% in the 4th quarter.
-Amalgamated Bank now owns 11,187 shares of the company’s stock worth $2,508,000 after acquiring an additional 3,979 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY increased its holdings in shares of Okta by 0.7% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 8,388 shares of the company’s stock valued at $1,880,000 after acquiring an additional 58 shares during the last quarter.
-Institutional investors own 73.03% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in OKTA.
+Mackenzie Financial Corp increased its holdings in shares of Okta by 4.1% during the 4th quarter.
+Mackenzie Financial Corp now owns 10,256 shares of the company’s stock worth $2,299,000 after purchasing an additional 403 shares during the period.
+Advisors Asset Management Inc. increased its holdings in shares of Okta by 4.9% during the 4th quarter.
+Advisors Asset Management Inc. now owns 8,729 shares of the company’s stock worth $1,957,000 after purchasing an additional 406 shares during the period.
+Belpointe Asset Management LLC increased its holdings in shares of Okta by 18.7% during the 4th quarter.
+Belpointe Asset Management LLC now owns 2,423 shares of the company’s stock worth $497,000 after purchasing an additional 382 shares during the period.
+Amalgamated Bank increased its holdings in shares of Okta by 55.2% during the 4th quarter.
+Amalgamated Bank now owns 11,187 shares of the company’s stock worth $2,508,000 after purchasing an additional 3,979 shares during the period.
+Finally, Metropolitan Life Insurance Co NY increased its holdings in shares of Okta by 0.7% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 8,388 shares of the company’s stock worth $1,880,000 after purchasing an additional 58 shares during the period.
+Hedge funds and other institutional investors own 73.03% of the company’s stock.

 About Okta (Get Rating)